Saliency Guided Experience Packing for Replay in Continual Learning: Saliency Method : Grad-CAM

 Gradient-weighted Class Activation Mapping (\textbf{Grad-CAM})~\cite{grad-cam} is a saliency method that uses gradients to determine the impact of specific feature map activations on a given prediction.
 Since later layers in the convolutional neural network capture high-level semantics~\cite{highlevel}, taking gradients of a model output with respect to the feature map activations from one such layers identifies which high-level semantics are important for the model prediction.
 In our analysis, we select this layer and refer to as \textit{target layer}~\cite{rrr}.
 List of \textit{target layer} for different experiments is given in Table~\ref{tab:targetlayer}.

 Let's consider the target layer has $M$ feature maps where each feature map, $A^m \in \mathbb{R}^{u\times v}$ is of width $u$ and height $v$.
 Also consider, for a given image ($I \in \mathbb{R}^{W\times H\times C}$) belonging to class $c$, the pre-softmax score of the image classifier is $y_c$.
 To obtain the class-discriminative saliency map, Grad-CAM first takes derivative of $y_c$ with respect to each feature map $A^m$.
-These gradients are then global-averaged-pooled over $u$ and $v$ to obtain importance weight, $\alpha_m^c$ for each feature map :

-where $A^m_{ij}$ denotes location $(i,j)$ in the feature map $A^m$.
-Next, these weights are used for computing linear combination of the feature map activations, which is then followed by ReLU to obtain the localization map :
+These gradients are then global-average-pooled over $u$ and $v$ to obtain importance weight, $\alpha_m^c$ for each feature map: where $A^m_{ij}$ denotes location $(i,j)$ in the feature map $A^m$.
+Next, these weights are used for computing linear combination of the feature map activations, which is then followed by ReLU to obtain the localization map : This map is of the same size ($u\times v$) of $A^m$.
+Finally, saliency map, $I_{sm} \in \mathbb{R}^{W\times H}$ is generated by upsampling $L^c_{Grad-CAM}$ to the input image resolution using bilinear interpolation. {B.\arabic{equation}} {B.\arabic{figure}} {B.\arabic{table}}